The Full $B \to D^{*} \tau^{-} \bar{\nu_\tau}$ Angular Distribution and CP violating Triple Products: Formalism

-For the numerical calculation, we use the $B \to D$ and $B \to D^*$ form factors in the heavy quark effective theory framework \cite{Neubert:1993mb,Caprini:1997mu}. $B \to D^*$ form factors are summarized in appendix.
-The constraints on the complex NP couplings in the $\bcln$ effective Hamiltonian come from the the measured $R(D)$ and $R(D^*)$ in Eq.~(\ref{babarnew}) at 95\% C.L.
-We also vary the free parameters in the form factors discussed in appendix within their error bars.
+For the numerical calculation, we use the $B \to D$ and $B \to D^*$ form factors in the heavy quark effective theory framework \cite{Neubert:1993mb,Caprini:1997mu}. $B \to D^*$ form factors are summarized in the appendix.
+The constraints on the complex NP couplings in the $\bcln$ effective Hamiltonian come from the measured $R(D)$ and $R(D^*)$ in Eq.~(\ref{babarnew}) at 95\% C.L.
+We also vary the free parameters in the form factors discussed in the appendix within their error bars.
 All the other numerical values are taken from \cite{Nakamura:2010zzi} and \cite{Asner:2010qj}.
-A detail analysis of $R(D)$ and NP in the decay $\BDlnu$ can be found in \cite{Datta:2012qk}.
-The allowed ranges for NP couplings are then used for predicting the allowed ranges for the observables in the the angular distribution discussed below.
+A detailed analysis of $R(D)$ and NP in the decay $\BDlnu$ can be found in \cite{Datta:2012qk}.
+The allowed ranges for the NP couplings are then used for predicting the allowed ranges for the observables in the the angular distribution discussed in the next section.
+The experimental results show a correlation between $R(D)$ and $R(D^*)$.
+Many NP models would affect both $R(D)$ and $R(D^*)$ and produce a correlation between them, while other NP models would affect only one of the ratios.
+We believe the measured deviations from the SM for both $R(D)$ and $R(D^*)$ are not significant enough to rule out the SM or NP models that affect only one of the ratios.
+Hence, in our determination of the allowed ranges of the NP couplings the correlations between $R(D)$ and $R(D^*)$ are not taken into account.
+In the future, if experiments find more significant deviations from the SM predictions for the two ratios, or other clear signals for NP in these decays, then the effect of the correlation will have to be taken into account to find the nature of the NP.
+The goal of the paper is to point out how different observables in these decays can to be used to find NP and the nature of the NP.

 The combination of the couplings $g_V = V_R + V_L$ appears in both $R(D)$ and $R(D^*)$, while $g_A = V_R - V_L$ appears only in $R(D^*)$. $V_R$ and $V_L$ receive constraints from both $R(D)$ and $ R(D^*)$.
 If NP is established in both $R(D)$ and $ R(D^*)$ then the case of pure $g_A$ coupling is ruled out.
 The constraints on the complex couplings $g_V$ and $g_A$ are shown in the colored region of Fig.~\ref{fig:OnlygVgA} (left) and (right).
-We confirm from Eq.~(\ref{tran_amp}) that if the new interaction in purely left-handed then the amplitude and all the distributions just gets scaled by a common factor.
-Hence instead of considering the pure $V-A$ and $V + A$ quark current cases we will consider cases which include pure $g_V$ or pure $g_A$ complex couplings.
+We confirm from Eq.~(\ref{tran_amp}) that if the new interaction in purely left-handed then the amplitudes and all the distributions just get scaled by a common factor.
+Hence, instead of considering the pure $V-A$ and $V + A$ quark current cases, we will consider cases which include pure $g_V$ or pure $g_A$ complex couplings.
 Interestingly, the analysis in Ref.~\cite{Datta:2012qk} indicates that the data prefers either pure vector or pure axial vector couplings.